ZeldOcarina/nu-dentistry/dr-tanjaya.md

     heading: ''
     text: ''
   page_navigation: []
-title: Dr. Justine Tanjaya, DDS
+title: Dr. Justine Tanjaya
-seo_title: Dr. Justine Tanjaya, DDS
+seo_title: Dr. Justine Tanjaya
 permalink: "/houston-tx/our-doctors/dr-tanjaya/"
 description: At Nu Dentistry, Dr. Justine Tanjaya has a wealth of orthodontic experience to help you put your brightest and straightest smile forward in Houston, TX.